We do make custom bath bombs. Including shape, colour, scent, special ingredients, surprise on the inside and packaging.

 We use lake colours because they wash off the bath tub with a simple rinse.

 You can use mica but in small amounts.
 Mica doesn’t mix well with water, it cakes on top of the water and requires soap and scrubbing to get off the tub.
-Don’t get me start with activated charcoal, it behaves like mica but worse.
+Activated charcoal behaves like mica but worse.

-Bath bomb powder should also be able to stick to your ingredients and not break.
-The powder doesn’t stick well to bay leaves, large amounts of rosemary, etc. It’s a better idea to sprinkle your non sticking ingredient on top.
+Bath bomb powder doesn't sticker to many ingredients such as bay leaves, rosemary, etc. It’s a better idea to sprinkle your non sticking ingredient on top.

 We can put your item in a bath bomb.
 Rings, capsules, fortunes, gemstones, we done it.